The possible side effects of a transplant depend on your:

 - salads must be carefully washed (but are usually not allowed)

-You are at risk of getting an infection called cytomegalovirus (CMV) which can affect the lungs.
-Let your doctor or nurse know if you feel breathless.
+You are at risk of getting an infection called

 The domestic staff clean your room every day.
 Your visitors have to wash their hands before they come into your room.
 And they might have to wear disposable gloves and aprons.
 Visitors with coughs and colds are not allowed.
-Some hospitals don't allow you to have flowers in your room, because infections can grow in the water.
+Some hospitals don't allow you to have flowers in your room, because germs can grow in the water.

 Even with all these precautions, most people do get an infection at some point and have to have antibiotics.
-You can help yourself by trying taking care of your mouth properly, getting up to shower and having your bed changed each day.
+You can help yourself by trying to take care of your mouth properly, getting up to shower and having your bed changed each day.
 It is important to try to do this even on the days when you really don't feel like it.

 Your red blood cell count falls after your treatment.
 If it falls too low, you feel very tired and have little or no energy.
 You might also feel breathless when you move around.
 This is because red blood cells contain haemoglobin which carries oxygen around the body.
 Your doctor will check your blood counts each day.